briansunter/graph/site/content/pages/newsletter/issue-12.md

 I'm fascinated by the idea of AI generating plans for humans to follow and acting as their personal assistant, and I want to explore this idea more in the future.

 In another example, I asked it to write me a college-style curriculum to learn AI in a year, and it did a beautiful job.
-My primary use case for AI is using it to self-study various subjects, and I'm excited about the possibilities AI opens up for self-directed learners.
+My primary use case for AI is to self-study various subjects, and I'm excited about the possibilities AI opens up for self-directed learners.

 # ChatGPT API in the Logseq Plugin